-- · regulations concerning workplace safety, labor relations and disadvantaged businesses; - · licensing requirements applicable to shipping and dredging; and - permitting and inspection requirements applicable to marine construction projects.
+- regulations concerning workplace safety, labor relations and disadvantaged businesses; - licensing requirements applicable to shipping and dredging; and - permitting and inspection requirements applicable to marine construction projects.

-In our heavy civil marine construction segment, we are also subject to government regulations pursuant to the Dredging Act, the Merchant Marine Act of 1920, commonly referred to as the "Jones Act", the Shipping Act and the Vessel Documentation Act.
-These statutes require vessels engaged in the transport of merchandise or passengers between two points in the United States or dredging in the navigable waters of the U.S. to be documented with a coastwise endorsement, to be owned and controlled by U.S. citizens, to be manned by U.S. crews, and to be built in the U.S. The U.S. citizenship ownership and control standards require the vessel-owning entity to be at least 75% U.S. citizen owned, and prohibit the demise or bareboat chartering of the vessel to any entity that does not meet the 75% U.S. citizen ownership test.
+In our marine segment, we are also subject to government regulations pursuant to the Dredging Act, the Merchant Marine Act of 1920, commonly referred to as the "Jones Act", the Shipping Act and the Vessel Documentation Act.
+These statutes require vessels engaged in the transport of merchandise or passengers between two points in the United States or dredging in the navigable waters of the U.S. to be documented with a coastwise endorsement, to be owned and controlled by U.S. citizens, to be manned by U.S. crews, and to be built in the U.S. The U.S. citizenship ownership and control standards require the vesselowing entity to be at least 75% U.S. citizen owned, and prohibit the demise or bareboat chartering of the vessel to any entity that does not meet the 75% U.S. citizen ownership test.
 These statutes, together with similar requirements for other sectors of the maritime industry, are collectively referred to as "cabotage" laws.

-In our commercial concrete construction segment, we are subject to the requirements of OSHA and certain regulations for the EPA.
+In both our marine and concrete segments, we are subject to the requirements of OSHA and certain regulations for the EPA.